 A student must be enrolled in school in order to receive homebound services.
 A student receiving homebound instruction is carried on the daily register of the class in which he or she is enrolled.

-The HCPS Office of Exceptional Education ensures that individuals employed as homebound teachers hold a Virginia teaching certificate or be determined eligible for one by the Virginia Department of Education Division of Teacher Education and Licensure.
+The HCPS Office of Exceptional Education ensures that individuals employed as homebound teachers hold a Virginia teaching certificate or be determined eligible for one by the Virginia Department of Education’s Division of Teacher Education and Licensure.
 The homebound teacher works to maintain close contact with the school.

 The student’s school also maintains close contact with the homebound teacher and provides the teacher with the appropriate materials and information to enable the student to keep up with his or her class.

-The student’s parents work with the school and homebound teacher to provide a home environment that is conducive to learning and ensures that a responsible adult is present in the home when the homebound teacher is working with the student.
+The student’s parents work with the school and homebound teacher to provide a home environment that is conducive to learning and ensure that a responsible adult is present in the home when the homebound teacher is working with the student.
 The parents must also make every effort to keep homebound instruction appointments as scheduled.